-On Monday 8th March I was in the MRI machine, totally new experience for me, which was to get a better picture of what was going on, and they did get a good clear map of things, and showed the left lump very well and also something attached to that.
+On Monday 8th March I was in the MRI machine - a totally new experience for me - which was to get a better picture of what was going on, and they did get a good clear map of things, and showed the left lump very well and also something attached to that.
 My next stage of the journey was some biopsies.
-I had 3 biopsies each in 3 different lumps.
+I had three biopsies each in three different lumps.
 This was quite a worrying time, however, I stayed positive as I read that it is rare that these are cancer, they could all be benign.

-It was on Thursday 14th March 2013 that I met with the surgeon and was told I had ductal invasive breast cancer in my left breast.
+It was on Thursday 14th March that I met with the surgeon and was told I had ductal invasive breast cancer in my left breast.
 Thankfully the right lumps were benign.
-However, my left breast was not so straight forward, and I had an extension to this main lump which was also suspicious.
-So I had a needle biopsy via the MRI machine, which was important to have for me, as I wanted to save my breast if I could, so finding out if this was cancer meant the difference of keeping or losing my left breast.
+However, my left breast was not so straightforward, and I had an extension to this main lump that was also suspicious.
+So I had a needle biopsy via the MRI machine, which was important to have for me, as I wanted to save my breast if I could.
+Finding out if this was cancer meant the difference of keeping or losing my left breast.
 The results were atypical, so I decided with all the info we had, that I wanted a lumpectomy, and to save my breast.
-On 24th April 2013, I had the surgery.
-I had to go for a hook wire biopsy before the surgery that morning, so the surgeon knew where to go, and the day before I had a Lymphoscintigraphy which is a small amount of radioactive dye put into my breast to locate the first lymph node.
-They take the first nodes and test them to see if they have cancer in them.
-All went well, and I woke up without a drain, my lymph nodes were clear, and they only took 3.
-So after recovery, I had more results to come, to find out about the margin of the tissue they took, the hormone receptors, the HER2 receptor.

 Turns out with all the pieces of the puzzle together now, my final diagnosis was ductal stage two cancer, PR and ER positive, HER2 negative.
-The margin was clear, so they got it all out, and no more surgery was required, they saved my breast.
-Radiation Therapy and hormone treatment was part and parcel of the deal.
-I opted for no chemotherapy, as my cancer was slow growing, the chemo was not going to be that effective and only gave another 1% of it coming back, and I felt the side effects were not worth it.
-My radiation treatment was for 4 weeks every Mon-Fri.
+The margin was clear, so they got it all out, and no more surgery was required: they saved my breast.
+Radiation therapy and hormone treatment was part and parcel of the deal.
+I opted for no chemotherapy, as my cancer was slow growing.
+The chemo was not going to be that effective and only gave another 1% of it coming back, and I felt the side effects were not worth it.
+My radiation treatment was for four weeks every Monday to Friday.